 When roadways are slick, there are even greater disparities between the braking capabilities of large trucks and cars.
 These disparities can become even worse if the truck’s braking systems are not properly maintained.

 New large trucks are required to have automatic brake adjusters, visible brake adjustment indicators and anti-lock brakes, which keep the wheels from locking during hard braking.
 They also help drivers to control the trucks better during emergency stops and reduce the probability of a jackknife accident.
 Federal law requires anti-lock brakes on new tractors as of March 1997.

 Also, in July 2009, the National Highway Traffic Safety Administration (NHTSA) issued a rule decreasing the maximum stopping distances for air-braked trucks by 30 percent.
 This regulation went into effect in August of 2011 for three-axle tractors that weigh 59,600 pounds or less.

-Trucking Company’s Responsibility
+Trucking Company’s Legal Obligations

 If a mechanical malfunction or brake failure occurs as a result of poor vehicle maintenance, then, the truck driver and his or her employer can be held liable for the injuries, damages and losses caused by such an accident.

 If You've Been Injured in a Truck Accident, Call Bisnar Chase Now!